A Compositional Framework for Passive Linear Networks: Introduction

 Our strategy is most easily illustrated for circuits made of linear resistors.
 Such a resistor dissipates power, turning useful energy into heat at a rate determined by the voltage across the resistor.
 However, a remarkable fact is that a circuit made of these resistors always acts to \emph{minimize} the power dissipated this way.
 This `principle of minimum power' can be seen as the reason symplectic geometry becomes important in understanding circuits made of resistors, just as the principle of least action leads to the role of symplectic geometry in classical mechanics.

 Here is a circuit made of linear resistors:

-The wiggly lines are resistors, and their resistances are written beside them: for example, $3\Omega$ means 3 ohms, an `ohm' being a unit of resistance.
-To formalize this, define a circuit of linear resistors to consist of: \begin{itemize} \item a set $N$ of nodes, \item a set $E$ of edges, \item maps $s,t \maps E \to N$ sending each edge to its source and target node, \item a map $r\maps E \to (0,\infty)$ specifying the resistance of the resistor labelling each edge, \item maps $i \maps X \to N$, $o \maps Y \to N$ specifying the inputs and outputs of the circuit. \end{itemize}
+The wiggly lines are resistors, and their resistances are written beside them: for example, $3\Omega$ means 3 ohms, an ohm being a unit of resistance.
+To formalize this, define an open circuit to consist of \begin{itemize} \item a set $N$ of nodes, \item a set $E$ of edges, \item maps $s,t \maps E \to N$ sending each edge to its source and target node, \item a map $r\maps E \to (0,\infty)$ specifying the resistance of the resistor labelling each edge, \item maps $i \maps X \to N$, $o \maps Y \to N$ specifying the inputs and outputs of the circuit. \end{itemize}

-When we run electric current through such a circuit, each node $n \in N$ gets a `potential' $\phi(n)$.
-The `voltage' across an edge $e \in E$ is defined as the change in potential as we move from to the source of $e$ to its target, $\phi(t(e)) - \phi(s(e))$, and the power dissipated by the resistor on this edge equals
+When we run electric current through such a circuit, each node $n \in N$ gets a potential $\phi(n) \in \R$.
+The voltage across an edge $e \in E$ is defined as the change in potential as we move from to the source of $e$ to its target, $\phi(t(e)) - \phi(s(e))$, and the power dissipated by the resistor on this edge equals

 The total power dissipated by the circuit is therefore twice